 In Canyonlands, cheatgrass (Bromus tectorum), an annual grass from Eurasia, can be found almost everywhere there is soil.
 Tamarisk (Tamarix spp.) and Russian knapweed (Centaurea repens), have invaded the rivers, springs and wetlands.
 Nearly 100 different non-native weeds have been documented in the park.
 Just as gardeners and landscapers deal with weeds around their homes and yards, park managers confront weeds in Canyonlands, but on a much larger scale.

 Canyonlands has taken an active approach to weed control for years.
 The first tamarisk control project began in 1984 in Horseshoe Canyon.
-Present efforts focus on the removal of tamarisk in Horse, Squaw, Lost and Salt Creek canyons in the Needles, and Shafer and Lathrop canyons at the Island in the Sky.
+Present efforts focus on the removal of tamarisk in Horse, Wooden Shoe, Lost and Salt Creek canyons in the Needles, and Shafer and Lathrop canyons at the Island in the Sky.
 Russian Knapweed control is being conducted along the Green River.
 The park also attempts to control invasive weeds like field bindweed (Convolvulus arvensis), diffuse knapweed (Centaurea diffusa), Russian olive (Elaeagnus angustifolia) and puncturevine (Tribulus terrestris).

 Teams equipped with shovels, chainsaws and backpack sprayers perform most weed control in the park.
 Trees like tamarisk are cut and the slash is piled for burning.
 Stumps are sprayed with herbicide to prevent re-sprouting.
 Park staff, regional Exotic Plant Management Teams and volunteer groups like the Sierra Club and the Wilderness Volunteers have all assisted in this effort.